peeweek/VFXDoc/docs/shaders/hlsl.md

 * uv, vector of 2 components (U,V) passed to the TEXCOORD0 semantic, corresponding to the first UV channel.
 * color, vector of 3 components (R,G,B) passed to the COLOR semantic, corresponding to the vertex color channel.

-#### Semantics for a Vertex-To-Pixel data structure
+#### Vertex-To-Pixel data structure : interpolants

-For the case of an vertex declaration, these semantics correspond to the data contained into the mesh.
-But when it comes to declare a structure of data that will be used between the vertex shader and pixel shader, the semantics are not the same.
-In this case, we need to use the `SV_POSITION` semantic for the screen-space position (projected position of the vertex on screen), then any TEXCOORD(N) semantic for other values such as UVs or color.
+For the case of an vertex declaration, these semantics correspond to the data contained into the mesh's vertices.
+To have value, these need to be exported from your DCC and be imported (or generated) in your game engine.

+But when it comes to declare a structure of data that will be used between the vertex shader and pixel shader, the semantics are not the same : In our example, we need to use the `SV_POSITION` semantic for the screen-space position (projected position of the vertex on screen), then any TEXCOORD(N) semantic for other values such as UVs or color.

-Passing data through these semantics will tell the rasterizer that, for every pixel of the triangle, the value need to be interpolated (for example vertex color interpolated from every vertex of a triangle)
+Passing data through a Vertex to Pixel structure will tell the rasterizer that, for every pixel of the triangle, the value need to be computed per vertex, then **interpolated** for each pixel of the triangle between the vertices (for example vertex color interpolated from every vertex of a triangle).

-TEXCOORD(N) is limited though so you cannot use an infinity of values passed from vertex to pixel.
+`TEXCOORD(N)` sematic is limited though so you cannot use an infinity of values passed from vertex to pixel.
 Every channel can contain from 1 to 4 channels (float, float2, float3 or float4).

 It is utterly interesting to use these interpolants to benefit from automatic vertex interpolation (for UVs, normals, colors, etc.)

-> Performance Note: you can also use the `nointerpolation` keyword before the type to specify that you do not want the values to be interpolated through the triangle.
-Use this case when you pass constant data computed in vertex shader that do not need interpolation, to save some bandwidth
+> Performance Note: It is possible to interfere with the interpolation if not required.
+You can use the `nointerpolation` keyword before the type to specify that you do not want the values to be interpolated through the triangle.
+Use this case when you pass constant data computed in vertex shader that do not need interpolation, to save some bandwidth.
+>
+> See the HLSL documentation for these keywords : https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-struct

 ## Uniforms

-Uniforms are the external parameters of the shader and are called uniforms because they do not vary from one vertex to another, or from one pixel to another, they are `uniform`.
+Uniforms are the external parameters of the shader and are called uniforms because they do not vary from one vertex to another, or from one pixel to another, they are `uniform` to all the pixels and vertices of the shader, thus not tied to the geometry data.

 In a material system, some of these values will be exposed so the user can set them.